 Figure 9.
-Saddle Dam general layout with a) schematic geological plan of the Saddle Dam adopted from [46] with permission, b) Identified critical nodes 1 to 5 within weak zone with associated vertical displacement ovelaid from this current research between tunnels 1 and 2; and c) Identified critical nodes 6 and 7 within weak zones with associated vertical displacement ovelaid from this current research on the South abutment.
+Saddle Dam general layout with a) schematic geological plan of the Saddle Dam adopted from [46] with permission, b) Identified critical nodes 1 to 5 within weak zone with associated vertical displacement overlaid from this current research between tunnels 1 and 2; and c) Identified critical nodes 6 and 7 within weak zones with associated vertical displacement overlaid from this current research on the South abutment.